Why You Should Use a Frame within a Frame

 One of the best reasons to use a frame is to provides depth.
 This can be encouraged and accentuated by use of a shallow depth of field, as in the photo above.

-Now, if you’ve read my post on metering modes, you’ll understand how a camera looks at a scene: if it sees a single bright point in the center, it’s likely to try and expose for that, resulting in the frame appearing underexposed.
+If you’ve read my post on metering modes, you’ll understand how a camera looks at a scene.
+If it sees a single bright point in the center, it’s likely to try and expose for that, resulting in the frame appearing underexposed.

-This can has its creative uses but be careful if it’s not the look you’re trying to achieve, like in the photo below.
+This can have its creative uses but be careful if it’s not the look you’re trying to achieve, like in the photo below.

 Making the Frame an Equal Part of The Photo